gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 Finally, when you are done with your work and attempt to exit out of RStudio, it will ask you to save your workspace.
 You do not need to do this and would be better served not to do this.
-If you are in the practice of saving your workspace, you will end up with tons of data. frames that open each time you use it and it will be harder to find and manage the ones you are currently working with.
+If you are in the practice of saving your workspace, you will end up with tons of data.frames that open each time you use it and it will be harder to find and manage the ones you are currently working with.
 If you save your R code via the script window, you can re-create any results by simply re-running that code.
 If you find that you have lots of "stuff" in your